 I love science and technology, so it’s only natural that I use a wide range of educational technology and apps in the classroom.
-Because I have low vision, not every app I find is a perfect fit for me, but I still have found many apps that support large print, magnification, Zoom, VoiceOver, and other accessibility features (read my app accessibility checklist here).
+Because I have low vision, not every app I find is a perfect fit for me, but there are many apps that support large print, magnification, Zoom, VoiceOver, and other accessibility features.
 Here are five apps that help students with low vision in the science classroom, encompassing a variety of science disciplines.
 These apps are great for elementary, middle, and high school students with vision impairments, but not all apps will work for each student.
-Read more about apps that help students with low vision in the classroom here.

 Periodic table apps

 I have used the periodic table in various science classes, especially in high school chemistry.
 I wrote a list of ways to make the periodic table accessible for students with low vision and blindness with a combination of iPad and Android apps, as well as some no-tech solutions.